Italian Immigration to the U.S., Before and During World War II

-On February 19, 1943 President Franklin D. Roosevelt signed Executive Order 9066.
-This order authorized the Secretary of War to designate certain coastal areas of the US as military zones, clearing the way for the deportation of Japanese Americans and Italian-Americans to internment camps.
-To further enforce this Executive Order on March 9, 1942 Roosevelt signed Public Law 503 which provided for the enforcement of the Executive Order.
-People who violated this Order were subject to up to $5,000 in fines and one year in prison.
+On February 19, 1943, President Franklin D. Roosevelt signed Executive Order 9066 which authorized the Secretary of War to designate certain coastal areas of the United States as military zones.
+This cleared the way for the deportation of Japanese-Americans, Italian-Americans and German-Americans to internment camps.
+To further enforce this Executive Order, on March 9, 1942, Roosevelt signed Public Law 503 which provided for the enforcement of the Executive Order.
+People who violated this Order were subject to fines of up to $5,000 and one year in prison.

 Thank you!
 Your submission has been received!